-- 6) Once the fire is burning well, and the catalyst probe indicates that the stove is in the active range, close the bypass handle.
-Now the combustion products are passing through the catalytic combustor, and your stove will be burning at its optimal efficiency. - 7) After closing the bypass door, allow the stove to run on a high setting for around 20 minutes to ensure the catalytic combustor stays in the active range.
-This will also allow the fire to burn off any residue on the door glass from any previous lowburn fires - 8) Use the primary air control to regulate the desired rate of burn.
+- Once the fire is burning well, and the catalyst thermometer indicates that the stove is in the active range, move the bypass handle to the ENGAGE position. - 7) Now the combustion products are passing through the catalytic combustor, and your stove will be burning at its optimal efficiency. - After moving the bypass handle to engaged, allow the stove to run on a high setting for around 20 minutes to ensure the catalytic combustor stays in the active range.
+This will also allow the fire to burn off any residue on the door glass from any previous low-burn fires

+9) Use the primary air control to regulate the desired rate of burn.
 Pull the handle towards you for a higher burn rate, and push the handle towards the stove for a lower burn rate.
-The air control does not close completely.
+The air control does not close completely by design, air will still be entering the stove on the lowest possible setting.

-Note: Always remember to open the bypass handle before opening the front door.
+Note: Always remember to move the bypass handle to BYPASS before opening the front door.
 When opening the front door to reload or re-arrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
 This procedure allows the firebox to clear of smoke before the door is open fully.
 In addition, reloading on a bed of hot, red coals reduces smoking time and brings fresh fuel up to a high temperature rapidly.
-During the refueling and rekindling of a cool fire, or a fire that has burned down to the charcoal phase, operate the stove at a medium to high firing rate for about 10 minutes to ensure that the catalyst reaches approximately 600 °F. Once catalyst reaches operating temperature, the bypass handle can be closed.
+During the refueling and rekindling of a cool fire, or a fire that has burned down to the charcoal phase, operate the stove at a medium to high firing rate for about 10 minutes to ensure that the catalysts reach approximately 500 °F. Once the catalysts reach operating temperature, the bypass handle can be moved to ENGAGE.
 When reloading the stove, try to keep an open path behind the Lower Primary Air Opening (LPAO).
-It is helpful to leave a small valley in the coal bed behind the LPAO to insure faster relighting.
+It is helpful to leave a small valley in the coal bed behind the LPAO to insure faster re-lighting.